A publication on the science of consciousness

 We are currently seeking editors for our philosophy and art sections.
 Section editors recruit writers, review drafts, provide copy edits and notes, put out calls for stories on focused topics, and write their own stories.
 If you are interested in becoming an editor, please include a list of relevant editing experience.

 If you are interested in becoming a contributing writer, please send a story pitch or completed draft.
 This is a technical publication.
-We are not journalists and do not adhere to standard journalism practices.
+We have more freedom in content and writing style than standard journalism practices.
 You are welcome to put yourself and your ideas in the story.
 Your story does not need to be about a publication that came out this week, though that is great too.
 Accuracy and context are more important to us than timeliness.